ramparshad/calculator_PR/README.md

 - ⚙️ **Smaller Optimizations**
   Focus on UX improvements, performance optimizations, and expanding the scope (e.g., missing units, unit categories).

+- 🎨 **Calculator Branding**
+  Design and finalize the calculator icon and overall branding for the app, ensuring it aligns with the app’s aesthetic and provides a consistent visual identity.

 ---

 ## 🛠️ Tech Stack